 This paper will evaluate the IMF’s involvement on pension issues during 2006–15 with its member countries through bilateral surveillance, lending arrangements, and technical assistance (TA).
 It will take stock of the coverage of pension issues in the Fund’s country’s work and the nature of the Fund’s advice to countries, clarifying the linkages to social protection.
 It will address several key evaluation questions: Were pension issues analyzed when they posed macro-critical questions?
 Did the Fund consider the distributional implications and trade-offs for social protection of countries’ pension policy reforms?
 Was the Fund’s policy advice supported by relevant analysis and international experience?
 Did the Fund coordinate its operational work on pensions with other institutions?
 Did country authorities find the Fund’s pension advice relevant and useful?

 To answer these questions, the evaluation examined Fund discussions with 126 member countries on pension issues.
-Evidence was drawn from Article IV consultation staff reports and Selected Issues papers (SIPs), IMF program-related documents, and TA reports by Fiscal Affairs Department (FAD) missions.
+Evidence was drawn from Article IV consultation staff reports and Selected Issues Papers (SIPs), IMF program-related documents, and TA reports by Fiscal Affairs Department (FAD) missions.
 To obtain more information, the evaluation conducted interviews with mission staff members.
 When the Fund’s involvement on pension issues in a country was particularly active, interviews were also conducted with country officials.

 In what follows, Section II will provide background on the evolution of the Fund’s knowledge and policy perspective on pensions during this period.
 This takes account of both the views of the Executive Board and IMF management on the role of the IMF in engaging countries on pension policies and the staff’s contribution to developing the Fund’s thinking about pension issues.
-Section III provides an overview of the coverage of pension issues in Fund surveillance, programs, and TA.
+Section III provides an overview of the coverage of pension issues in Fund surveillance, IMF-supported programs, and TA.
 Section IV assesses the Fund’s engagement in pension issues based on the evaluation questions listed above.
 In concluding, Section V takes note of the lessons learned from the Fund’s engagement in pensions and the implications for social protection in order to inform the Fund’s possible role looking forward in a context where the demographic challenges of aging societies will intensify.
 Annex 1 presents a case study on the IMF’s involvement with pension issues in its lending arrangements with Greece—arguably one of the Fund’s most complex and challenging involvements during the evaluation period.

 Evolution of the Fund’s Approach to Pension Issues